The Michael “Mickey” Heinecken Coaching Chair, Ritter is in his 15th season as head coach of the Middlebury College football program.

-Ritter, a Holden, Massachusetts native, began his coaching career immediately following his graduation from Middlebury in 1982.
-The freshly-minted graduate with an economics degree joined Heinecken’s coaching staff that fall, spending six years as the defensive coordinator.
+Ritter, a Holden, Massachusetts, native, began his coaching career immediately following his graduation from Middlebury in 1982.
+The freshly minted graduate with an economics degree joined Heinecken’s coaching staff that fall, spending six years as the defensive coordinator.
 Following those years at Middlebury, Ritter accepted a coaching position at Tufts University as the men’s lacrosse head coach and assistant football coach.
 During his tenure at Tufts, he worked as both the offensive and defensive coordinator for the Jumbos’ football team.

 In the fall of 1996, Ritter returned to Middlebury to serve as an assistant football and assistant men’s lacrosse coach.
-He was named the head coach of the football program in December 2000 following Heinecken’s retirement.
+He was named the head coach of the football program in December 2000 following Mickey Heinecken’s retirement.

 Ritter, who continues to work as an assistant coach in the spring for the three-time NCAA Championship men’s lacrosse team, stays active in the local community.
 He assists in and directs several local community outreach projects including the long Panther tradition of “Picking Up Butch,” and Relay for Life.
 He remains a member of the town of Middlebury’s school board.